fullstackedorg/docs/guides/git.md

 ## Cloning a Repository

-To clone a project, simply add the `Clone` URL of your git repository in the right field.
+To clone a project, simply add the `Clone` `http` URL of your git repository.
 You can notice the `Create` button changing its text to `Clone`.

 ![git Cloning](images/git/cloning.png)